AlirezaPourchali/velero/README.md

 * we use opt-in

 ```
-kubectl -n test-nginx  annotate pod/nginx-test backup.velero.io/backup-volumes=mystorage
+kubectl  annotate pod nginx-test3 backup.velero.io/backup-volumes=mystorage
+# mystorage is the name of the volume , see the pod manifest.
 ```

 * now to backup

 ```
-velero backup create test-pv-100  --include-namespaces test-nginx  --include-resources  persistentvolumeclaims,persistentvolumes.pods --wait
+velero backup create test-pv-100  --include-namespaces velero  --include-resources  persistentvolumeclaims,persistentvolumes.pods --selector app=nginx --wait -v=5
 ```

-* for this to work you need permissions to a lot of objects and resources
+* for this to work , you need permissions to a lot of objects and resources

 * you can debug it with `velero backup describe` or `velero backup logs` commands

 * you can check your minio to see if the backup is done successfully or not.

+* if you get something like "minio.svc" cannot be resolved , do next step (port-forward) before backingup.

 * install [minio-client](https://min.io/docs/minio/linux/reference/minio-mc.html)